JayRVigilla/j_dot_files/README.md

     ```zsh
     git clone --recursive git@github.com:JayRVigilla/j_dot_files.git ~/.dotfiles
     ```
+    OR
+    You can just save your version to the cloud or USB storage, it's not too big.
+Just remember that, if you didn't make any changes, you're also cloning this repo in  `clone.sh` to `~/Projects/Personal/`.
+You will want to pull the latest from the repo after cloning.

+4. Name the computer in `.macos` on lines 21-24.

-4. Run the installation with:
+5. Run the installation with:

     ```zsh
     ~/.dotfiles/fresh.sh
     ```

-5. After mackup is synced with your cloud storage, restore preferences by running `mackup restore`
+6. After mackup is synced with your cloud storage, restore preferences by running `mackup restore`
-6. Restart your computer to finalize the process
+7. Restart your computer to finalize the process

 Your Mac is now ready to use!